 Actual amounts depend upon the per share NAVs of our Class D shares and Class T shares, the number of Class D shares and Class T shares purchased and when such shares are purchased.
 For Class D shares, the stockholder servicing fees will equal approximately \$1,212,500 per annum, if we sell the maximum amount in our primary offering.
 For the Class T shares, the stockholder servicing fees will equal approximately \$2,362,500 per annum if we sell the maximum amount in our primary offering.
-In each case assuming payment of the full upfront dealer manager and trail fees, that 1/4 of our offering proceeds are from the sale of each Class A, Class D, Class I and Class T shares and that the sales price and NAV of each of our Class A, Class I, Class D and Class T shares both remain constant.
+In each case assuming payment of the full upfront selling commissions, dealer manager and trail fees by our advisor, that $\frac{1}{4}$ of our offering proceeds are from the sale of each Class A, Class D. Class I and Class T shares and that the sales price and NAV of each of our Class A, Class I, Class D and Class T shares both remain constant.